 Fossils from the John Day Strata

 Each of these members bears many different fossil types.
 For instance the Bridge Creek Flora preserves fossil leaves and occasionally fish or salamanders.
 The Turtle Cove member had protected a turtle shell fossil that would launch the area into a frenzy of paleontological expeditions.
-While the Kimberly and Haystack members portray the progression of cooling trends and life’s adaptations to the changing climate.
+The Kimberly and Haystack members portray the progression of cooling trends and life’s adaptations to the changing climate.